-Weight of Weight of Biphenyl % composition of % composition of Freezing point(°C) Naphthalene (g) (g) Naphthalene Biphenyl
+Weight of Naphthalene (g) Weight of Biphenyl (g) % composition of Naphthalene % composition of Biphenyl Freezing point(°C)

 CLEANCING POWER OF DETERGENTS

 Aim: To compare the cleansing power of two samples of detergents.

 Principle: Detergent action or cleansing property of soaps and detergents on mainly upon the extent of reduction in the surface tension of water which they course.
 The greater the reduction, the more will the cleansing power of the detergents.
 Thus cleansing power of the detergents can simply be compared by measuring the surface tensions of their solutions containing equal weights in a fixed volume of water.